Want the perfect workout program?

 So, as you can see, it all depends.
 But the general rule of thumb is 45-60 minutes for a 5 day split.
 Just make those minutes count by not lollygagging around - a 30 minute workout that’s intense is far better than a half-ass workout that takes 90 minutes.
 Plus cortisol (the fat producing hormone) starts to increase after 60 minutes or so, especially for people over 40, which is obviously something you want to avoid.

 If you want to lose fat or simply keep lean, cardio is a must.
 Calories burned when weightlifting, especially with a bro split, simply can’t compare to traditional cardio.
-So, if cardio is important to you, we recommend that you do 20-40 minutes of cardio 3-4 days a week, although even 2 days is ok.
+So, if cardio is important to you, I recommend that you do 20-40 minutes of cardio 3-4 days a week, although even 2 days is ok.

 You can do cardio after your workout, on your rest days, or in the morning or evening separated from your weightlifting sessions.
 If it was up to us, we’d say do cardio in the morning and weightlifting in the evening.
 Your muscles are strongest in the evening because your body is warmer.
 For most people, they will get the best strength workouts in later on in the day.